-These tests do not replace the GCSE grade C or equivalent entry requirement.
+Please note: These tests do not replace the GCSE grade 4 (previously grade C) or equivalent entry requirement.

-The first attempt at each subject is free of charge.
-Should you need to resit charges will apply.
+The first three attempts at each subject is free of charge.
+Should you need to continue to resit charges will apply.

 To help you prepare for undertaking these tests, practice material is available on the Department for Education website.
 We advise you to make good use of the interactive and non-interactive practice materials to familiarise yourself with the format and content before booking your tests.

 Skills test passes for applicants to ITT courses remain valid for 3 years from the date of the test you passed.
 You must start an ITT course within this period.
 If you are applying for a course that starts beyond the period of validity, you will need to re-take the skills tests.